Just how future-ready is your business? Trouble finding those highly skilled, experienced people?

 Required sponsorship from the top, highly capable steering team in place, dedicated budget and your people with clear understanding of best practice, and an appreciation for the rigour required to tackle the entire employer brand process.

 In closing, we defy anyone to show us a more important investment when it comes to future-proofing a business over employer branding.

-Those far reaching benefits go on and on – recognizable ability to source deeper, identify/recruit quality talent with right skills and cultural fit, leverage more value from the recruitment, marketing or advertising spend/s.
-Deeper, continuous organic growth, diverse networks, vast array of talent from different backgrounds, diversity, inclusiveness and more engagement inside your business.
-So who wouldn’t want these things?CLICK TO CONTACT OUR EMPLOYER BRAND SPECIALISTS TODAY
+With far reaching benefits – recognizable ability to source deeper, identify/recruit quality talent with right skills and cultural fit, leveraging more value from the recruitment, marketing or advertising spend/s.
+Deeper, continuous organic growth, from diverse networks (vast array of talent from different backgrounds), inclusiveness, more engagement inside your business – who wouldn’t want these?

-Success only comes once you’ve applied the glue – which looks like required sponsorship from the top, highly capable steering team in place, budget and your people with a clear understanding of best practice, and appreciation for the rigour that is required when tackling the entire employer branding process.
+Success only comes once you’ve applied the glue – required sponsorship from the top, highly capable steering team in place, budget and your people with clear understanding of best practice, and an appreciation for the rigour required when tackling employer branding processes.

 Jo is the founder and owner of The Higher Mix.
 As respected Organisational branding, Employer branding expert, she has consulted on national and international brand programs, for vast array of mining, engineering, retail and government clients.
 Jo leads The Higher Mix team of strategic management consultants, agile digital practitioners and research analysts as they assist client companies to improve their brands, marketing (strategic & digital offers), employer brands, transformational change programs, culture and leaders.
 Acclaimed keynote speaker on the topics of Brands (Company, Employer, Personal, Product Branding) along with Culture; invited guest panellist and/or speaker at over 150 domestic national events and conferences across Australia.